taylorscott91/mean-lab/README.md

 * Using **MongoDB** has your database.
 * Using **Mongoose** as your ORM.

-Your app must use two models, one of which must be nested within the other.
+Your app must have CRUD functionality for at least one model.

 Your app must be deployed to Heroku.

+### Bonus I

+Add a second model to your application, which is nested under the first.

 ### Bonus I